 Canadian artist Gordon Shadrach gave the inaugural lecture for the SCFDP on March 28, 2022, to students from the Fashion Studies (FST) Fashion Arts (FAA), Fashion Business (FAB), and Fashion Business Management (FBM) programs of the Seneca School of Fashion.

 In his inspiring and provocative talk, Shadrach covered topics such as the cultural meanings of specific garments like the hoodie and uniforms, as well as the semiotics of dress as they relate to the representation and perceptions of Black men.
 He also talked about his recent series of paintings that explore the history of Black loyalists in Canada.

 The Seneca Canadian Fashion Diversity Project is made possible by a grant to fund the student researchers, as well as institutional support for Dr. Mark Joseph O’Connell.

-The 2021 Seneca Canadian Fashion Diversity Research Project team members are: Olivia Belande, Anna Ludmirsky, Dr. Mark Joseph O’Connell and Rose de Paulsen.
+The Seneca Canadian Fashion Diversity Project research team members are: Olivia Belande, Mara Buda, Anna Ludmirsky, Dr. Mark Joseph O’Connell and Rose de Paulsen.